Emit07/CovidStats/README.md

 This is a a Vue App that will give you statistics about covid from the [COVID-19 api](https://github.com/javieraviles/covidAPI).
 This project was made so I could learn about Vue.

+You can go take a look at the deployed version at [https://covidstatsglobal.vercel.app](https://covidstatsglobal.vercel.app/#/)

 ## What was Used?

 * `Vue.js` (JS)